pulzze/autoflow-documentation/docs/ids/action-file-delete/fields/allow-absolute-path.md

-yes :if you want to allow absolute path. <p> no : if you don't want to allow absolute path.
+yes :if you want to allow absolute path.

+no : if you don't want to allow absolute path.